After taking August off and away from the bench, I’m back at it. And since the fuselage isn’t finished, yet, I’m back at that, too.

 When I assembled the upper part of the nacelle/wing to the bottom part, the gaps were substantial.
 Also, note that the panel lines below the corrugated sections in the photos don’t match, so that had to be fixed as well:

 MUCH FILING AND SANDING ENSUED.
-The white plastic I used to fill the gap below was .015 thick.
+The white plastic I used to fill the gap below was .015″ (.381mm) thick.
 The step from the trailing plane of the elevator to the body of the elevator was a LOT more severe than the above photo showed.
-I didn’t measure it but it was about 3/16″.
-“Was” is the operant word, here:
+I didn’t measure it but it was about 3/16″ (4.76mm).
+“Was” is the operative word, here:

-The gaps and spaces in the two nacelle/wing parts have been filled with Apoxie Sculpt and it works VERY well:
+The gaps and spaces in the two nacelle/wing parts have been filled with Apoxie Sculpt and it works VERY well.
+It’s structural, bonds well, and thin sections don’t blow out or lift up.
+Once hardened (overnight, though you could work it after a couple of hours for general shaping), it’s hard:

-Apoxie Sculpt saved me tens of hours of work to fill the trenches and I suspect it’s going to save me a metric (or SAE) buttload of work getting the wings to meet the nacelles properly!
+Apoxie Sculpt saved me tens of hours of work to fill the trenches and I suspect it’s going to save me a metric (or Imperial) butt-load of work getting the wings to meet the nacelles properly!